Group Counseling and Support Sessions

 This group provides a confidential space for students to discuss, explore, and receive feedback on their own interpersonal style in order to build confidence, alleviate social anxiety and loneliness, and foster a sense of connectedness with others.
 Through their experience in the group, students will have the opportunity to explore new ways of relating both within the group and in their lives.

-If interested, please contact Irene Merring at Irene.Merring@Baruch.cuny.edu.
+If interested, please contact Frank Luo at frank.luo@baruch.cuny.edu.

 BIPOC Relationship to Self and Others Group